maitruong/docker-predictionio/README.md

 This container uses Apache Spark (1.6.3), HBase (1.2.6) and Elasticsearch(1.7.6).
 The PredictionIO version is the latest stable version 0.11.0.
 ####Use it interactively for development:
 1. First, do either i) or ii) below
-  1. (faster; stable version) obtain docker image from public docker registry:
+  i. (faster; stable version) obtain docker image from public docker registry:

     ```Bash
     $ docker run -it -p 8000:8000 maitruong/predictionio /bin/bash
     ```
-  2. (slower) build docker image from local Dockerfile: cd to the path containing the Dockerfile, then:
+  ii. (slower) build docker image from local Dockerfile: cd to the path containing the Dockerfile, then:

     ```Bash
     $ docker build -t predictionio .